 Internet connectivity is one of the most critical systems needed in today's society.
-Anything from a hack, to equipment failure, or other unforeseen circumstances could knock out the internet and your ability to connect and communicate with family, friends and stay informed with what's going on in Bellevue.
+Anything from a hack, to equipment failure, or other unforeseen circumstances could knock out the internet and your ability to connect with family and friends, as well as to stay informed with what's going on in your area.
 It can be difficult to know how long internet service will be offline.
 Check with your internet provider for details about your specific service.

 - Have alternate forms of communication with family and friends if the internet is down.